envris/digital-trade-handbook/strategy/agile/sprints.md

 When a team follows the same cadence it builds their consistency and focus on adding user value.

-A fixed sprint cadence with an agreed goal means teams are protected from external influences during the sprint.
-This balances efficiency for the team to deliver value with regular adaptation to changing priorities.
+A fixed sprint cadence with an agreed goal means teams have protection from external influences during the sprint.

+This balances efficiency, for the team to deliver value, with regular adaptation to changing priorities.

 Sprints also help the team get better at predicting what they can do.
 This happens through the team's cycles of testing, reviewing and adapting the way they progress to agreed goals.